-If the proceedings were initiated before a court other than the Amsterdam District Court, the other court may (upon request or with the parties' consent) refer the case to the Amsterdam District Court for further proceedings and judgment by the NCC District
+If the proceedings were initiated before a court other than the Amsterdam District Court, or before the ordinary commercial chamber of the Amsterdam District Court, the court may (upon request or with the parties' consent) refer the case to the NCC District Court.

-Court.
-The same applies - mutatis mutandis - to proceedings initiated before an ordinary commercial chamber in the Amsterdam District Court.
 The referral is binding on the NCC District Court (Articles 71(5), 74(3) and 110(3) CCP).
+The same applies in the reverse situation where the NCC District Court refers a case to the ordinary commercial chamber of a district court.